aidarahim/Predict_Protest_Violence/README.md

 We then attempted to cluster the data based on population size and built different models for cities below and above a threshold of 400,000.
 These resulted in better model performance for the larger cities, and worse for the smaller cities.
 However, this result is promising as it indicates that it may be possible to improve model performance by splitting the dataset into logical clusters prior to modeling.

 #### 2. Using text data
 As an alternative, we also tried building models to predict violence at protests using NLP and various classification models.
-Our attempts are based on notes related to the protests.
+Our attempts were based on notes related to the protests.
+The text within the ‘Notes' column was tokenized using both Count Vectorizer and TFID Vectorizer, after undersampling from the majority class.

-<span style="color:blue">*Will update with info from Gaby.*</span>
+4 models were evaluated: Multinomial Naive Bayes, Logistic Regression, Random Forest Classifier, and Support Vector Machine.
+Hyperparameter tuning was carried out using a gridsearch method.

+Most models performed very well, which is not surprising considering the well-documented data provided by the ACLED.
+Our regression models and our SVM models had the lowest false prediction analysis.
+Out of all positive predictions, 94% to 97% of protests were accurately predicted to have a peaceful outcome during 2020-2021.

 ## Conclusions / Recommendations